 It's also worth remembering that public schools in Zurich usually finish for the day in the early afternoon.
 So those who do go for this option should bear in mind the logistics of organising childcare if they are at work.

 Private schools in Zurich, also sometimes referred to as bilingual schools, offer teaching in German and French or English.
 The standard of teaching at these schools is top class and there are plenty of opportunities for students to take part in various extra-curricular activities such as art, drama, music and sport.

-While many of these schools follow the Swiss curriculum, there are a large number that offer students the option of studying for the International Baccalaureate (IB) or IGCSE.
+While many of these schools follow the Swiss curriculum, there is a large number that offers students the option of studying for the International Baccalaureate (IB) or IGCSE.